-1 to 1 1/2 pounds uncooked fresh sea scallops (remove the muscle along the side of each scallop)
+- 1 to 1 1/2 pounds sea scallops, uncooked (remove the muscle along the side of each scallop)

-1/2 cup fresh basil leaves (lay leaves on top of each other, roll into a log, and thinly slice)
+- 1/2 cup basil leaves, fresh (lay leaves on top of each other, roll into a log, and thinly sliced)

 When fresh crab is available in your area, it makes a nice addition to this soup.
 I like to use the large meaty pieces from the claws for this soup.